 After preprocessing the natural language queries need to be transformed into sentence embeddings, which are dense vector representations of sentences that capture their semantic meaning.
 The embedding is a fixed-length representation that captures the essential features or characteristics of variable length input data.
 These embeddings are often learned through a process of training a neural network on a large corpus of text data.
 During this training process, the network learns to map each word or sentence to a fixed-length vector in such a way that semantically similar words or sentences are mapped to similar vectors.

 In intent inference, the goal is to identify the underlying intent or meaning of a user's query or statement.
 This is typically done by comparing the query against a database of known intents, and selecting the most similar intent based on a similarity score.
-Similarity search algorithms like cosine similarity or Euclidean distance can be used to calculate the similarity score between the user's query and each intent in the database.
+Similarity search algorithms include metrics like cosine similarity and euclidean distance which can be used to calculate the similarity score between the user's query and each intent in the database.
 The queries, in this case, would be the sentence embeddings generated in semantic parsing.
 Each intent in the database can also be represented as a vector.
 By calculating the similarity score between the query vector and each intent vector using a similarity search algorithm, it becomes possible to identify the most similar intent and thus infer the user's intent.

 When dealing with a large database of intents, it becomes necessary to employ techniques such as clustering or hierarchical search in order to scale the intent inference process.
 This is because searching through a large database of intents can be computationally expensive, and clustering or hierarchical search can help to group similar intents together and reduce the number of comparisons required to find the most relevant intent for a given query.

 After performing intent inference on a user's query, the next step is to formulate a response that is appropriate and relevant to the inferred intent.
 This can involve a few different steps, depending on the specific application and the nature of the intent.